Sexy Salmon Poached with Rosé Wine Sauce

 RELATED: Recipe for Sweet Hot Cedar Plank Salmon

-What I most love about Ripert’s recipe is his technique for poaching the salmon, so that only one side is submerged.
+As I mentioned in my introduction, this wild salmon recipe is a variation on something Chef Ripert calls barely poached salmon.
+That’s because the technique used to cook the fish requires poaching only one side of the fillet.
 The other side is served almost raw.
-The effect creates one filet with two different textures and temperatures in the same bite, heightening the sensuality of this easy salmon recipe.
+The effect creates one fillet with two different textures and temperatures in the same bite, heightening the sensuality of this easy salmon recipe.

-So how does my recipe differ from the original poached salmon recipe?
-But I embrace Ripert’s technique.
-But I make my sauce with the gently romantic, more subtle flavor of rosé wine.
-(And, among other things, I reduce the butter because I want your body in tip top condition for a night of passion.
+So how does my recipe differ from Ripert’s original poached salmon recipe?
+I embrace Ripert’s technique but I make my sauce with the gently romantic, more subtle flavor of rosé wine.
+I also reduce the butter because I want your body in tip-top condition for a night of passion.

 RELATED: Poached Atlantic Salmon with Irish Butter Sauce

 Ripert serves his salmon over leeks cooked in butter.
 I love the preparation but I’ve found a lot of people don’t appreciate leeks.
-So I often serve my Sexy Poached Salmon in Rosé Wine Sauce over my Roasted Cauliflower Puree with Shallots.
-(The flavor is like a light and airy version of mashed potatoes with just a hint of shallot.)
-Of course, a more traditional potato puree is also solid – although heavier – choice.
+So I often serve this delicate and sensual, barely cooked salmon over a roasted cauliflower puree or a more traditional potato puree.

 TO TRY: Explore all of our side dish recipes

-If you’re making poached salmon fillets for two
+If you’re making sexy salmon fillets for two

-The recipe serves four but if I’m making dinner for two, I make two filets and save half the sauce for another night.
+The recipe serves four but if I’m making dinner for two, I poach two fillets and save half the sauce for another night.
 (You know I love leftovers!)

 Want more seafood recipes?
-Here are some of our favorites
+Here are some of my favorites

 Ingredients